 Motel and travel expenses are not included in tuition and fees.
 HCA provides round-trip travel accommodations to the academy for students who choose,

-- For personal vehicle transportation, HCA will provide reimbursement for fuel and tolls up to $500.
-Students must fill out the provided travel form accompanied by receipts to the school.
+- For personal vehicle transportation, HCA will provide reimbursement at .35/mile round trip, up to $500.

 - For air, bus, or train transportation, HCA will provide payment of the cost of a round-trip fare and assistance with the arrangements.
 HCA will not cover any baggage fees or transportation upgrades.
 Students must provide their own transportation to and from the originating departure airport.
 The academy will provide shuttle to and from Manchester (MHT) airport or Boston (BOS) airports.